M.2 SSD hard drive

 /dev/nvme0n1p1 100G 5G 95G 5% /mnt/myssd

-Edit the fstab File
+Edit fstab

 /dev/nvme0n1p1 /mnt/myssd ext4 defaults 0 2